wfslithtaivs/AA_Homeworks_and_Projects/Poll Model/Readme.md

-Poll model with Users, Polls and Answer Choices.
+Poll model with Users, Polls, Questions and Answer Choices.